 *A picture of a wooded area near Shore Avenue shows the surrounding area has been used as a dumping ground.
 Although, this pictures does not show any signs of meth lab waste (empty chemical cans, empty pseudoephedrine blister packs, lithium battery casings, plastic bottles with liquid or a muddy substance inside them, etc), the waste tossed by the roadside in this community is worrisome.
 Meth lab cooks often dispose of their chemical containers and pour leftover ingredients outdoors to minimize the suspicion of neighbors.
 In doing so, they contaminate the land and groundwater in their communities and put unsuspecting citizens at risk.
 Parents of children in this area should tell their children not to touch anything that they find outdoors.
 Shake and bake meth labs, which are made in small plastic bottles including soda bottles, sports drinks, water bottles, etc, can explode.
 Children or anyone else that handles them puts their safety at risk.

-*(pictured above) Shake and Bake meth labs are frequently associated with small plastic bottles, such as soda bottles.
+*(examples of some meth lab equipment pictured above and below) Shake and Bake meth labs are frequently associated with small plastic bottles, such as soda bottles.
 Acids used to make meth in these bottles can eat through the plastic and cause fires, explosions, and serious burns.
 If you find a bottle outdoors, play it safe and leave it alone!
 If it looks suspicions, notify police!
 Other bottles may have tubing coming out of them, like those shown below.

 Massachusetts is one of the New England states that have yet to enact laws to protect renters and home buyers against meth labs.
 While most states warn home buyers and renters that a home has been used to make meth, through real estate disclosures, or prohibit individuals from living in a contaminated meth lab home until it’s been decontaminated, Massachusetts has no laws in place regarding meth labs.
 As a result, renters and home buyers who live in a former meth lab face may face serious health problems caused when they are exposed to a myriad of toxic chemicals that remain inside a structure long after someone has manufactured or smoked methamphetamine inside it.
 In addition, anyone buying a home in Massachusetts faces the additional risk of buying a home that is considered to be a hazardous waste site by every state and federal health agency.

 Homes contaminated by meth lab chemicals, according to current research, remain contaminated until they have been properly decontaminated, a procedure that often costs the property owner tens of thousands of dollars, a cost they are not often able to recoup from the person who caused the contamination.
 Another issue surrounding meth labs homes is the problem created when meth cooks dump their leftover chemicals outdoors or down drains in the house (usually it’s at least one of the two).
-If this home has a septic system and/or is supplied by well water, the dumping of meth lab chemicals can result in both contaminated soil as well as contaminated ground water, which can create a problem, not only for this home, but for the homes in the community surrounding it and the community members who reside there.
+If a home has a septic system and/or is supplied by well water, the dumping of meth lab chemicals can result in both contaminated soil as well as contaminated ground water, which can create a problem, not only for this home, but for the homes in the community surrounding it and the community members who reside there.

-Pubic records reveal that this home was sold in April 2004 for $40,000.
+Public records reveal that this home was sold in April 2004 for $40,000.
 It was described as having been stripped to the studs.
 In June of 2004, however, it was resold for $105,000.
 It apparently was flipped and resold to a new buyer.
-As of 2012, the value of this home was close to $150,000.
+As of 2012, the value of this home was close to $141,000.
 If the investigation proves this home is contaminated, all of the equity gained in this home may have flown out the window with the meth fumes.
 In fact, it may end up being worthless, as decontaminating a former meth lab home may entail a cost that exceeds its value, particularly if the soil and well water are also contaminated.
 The cost of decontaminating the home, even if this home was rented, ultimately lands in the hands of the property owner, even if they had nothing to do with the contamination.